Asda: George stores

 In 2004, the George clothing brand was extended to a number of standalone George stores on the high street; the first George standalone store to open was in Preston.
-In 2008, all George standalone stores were closed due to high rental costs resulting in low profitability.
+In 2008, all George standalone stores were closed due as high rental costs had resulted in low profitability.

 In 2011, Asda announced its intention to establish a small number of pilot George stores.
 In January 2012 Asda announced that it had agreed to terms with two franchise partners to open international George stores.
 Through the agreement with SandpiperCI, based in the Channel Islands, the company will be responsible for opening George franchises in both Jersey and Guernsey, and through the Azadea Group, headquartered in Beirut, Lebanon, the George franchise stores would open in the Middle East.

+In May 2025, Asda revived the standalone George brand, with the pilot store opening in the Crown Point Retail Park in Leeds, in a former Asda Living store.
+Asda also confirmed the store would be run as a trial with a vision to rebrand all former Asda Living stores under the George brand dependent on its success.
+The new store format includes a rebranded "Asda Kitchen Café" which is expected to replace all existing in-store cafés eventually.

 Asda Essentials

 In April 2006, Asda launched a new trial format called 'Asda Essentials' in Northampton, followed by another in Pontefract a month later.
 The stores were modelled on France's Leader Price chain, with a smaller floorplate than Asda's mainstream stores and with a primary focus on own-brand products, only stocking branded items that were perceived to be at the "core" of a family's weekly shop with the aim being to challenge the dominance of Tesco and Sainsbury's in the convenience store market while at the same time addressing competition from discount supermarkets such as Aldi, Lidl and Netto.

 On 6 December 2006, The Guardian reported that further planned store openings were under review following poor sales in the existing outlets, while the range of branded products being carried was also being expanded due to customer demand.
 In January 2007 it was announced that the original Northampton trial store would close within a month after only 10 months of trading.